llarsen71/PyPE/doc/index.rst

 * :ref:`capture-ops` - These are used to specify information should be captured and returned when matching a text using a PEG.

+* :ref:`place-holder` - A place holder is needed when a pattern needs to be included that has not been defined yet.
+This occurs for recursive patterns.
+  Once the neceesary pattern(s) have been defined they can be substituted into the parsing expression via the ``setVs`` function.

 * :ref:`stack-ops` - A stack is just a named array that works similar to the capture array.
 In some cases, it is useful to add captured data to a stack that is independent of the capture array.